Features and Usage Scenarios

 supporting pagination and returning Content Identifier (CID) values that can be used with

-other Directory commands like pull
+other Directory commands like pull, info, and verify.

 # Basic search for records by name

-dirctl search --query "name=my-agent-name"
+dirctl search --name "my-agent-name"

 # Search for records with a specific version

-dirctl search --query "version=v1.0.0"
+dirctl search --version "v1.0.0"

 # Search for records that have a particular skill by ID

-dirctl search --query "skill-id=10201"
+dirctl search --skill-id "10201"

 # Search for records with a specific skill name

-dirctl search --query "skill-name=images_computer_vision/image_segmentation"
+dirctl search --skill "images_computer_vision/image_segmentation"

-# Search for records with a specific locator type and URL
+# Search for records with a specific locator type

-dirctl search --query "locator=docker_image:https://example.com/my-agent"
+dirctl search --locator "docker-image"

 # Search for records with a specific module

-dirctl search --query "module=my-custom-module"
+dirctl search --module "runtime/framework"

-# Combine multiple query filters (AND operation)
+# Combine multiple filters (AND operation)

 dirctl search \